Voultapher/Presentations/cppcon2017WebService/present.md

 Note:
 - Setting up a Beast server seems harmless enough.
+- A couple of includes, creating the io_services subscribing our events, and starting the event loop.
 - Let's look at listener, implemented by us. >>

 ---